MOSTLY BLACK 'N WHITE

 • Tim Lum and Barbara Burkey of the late great 215 Main for their support and the opportunity to show at their restaurant.

-• Laura Cover, owner of the Wildflower Motel and former president of the merchants association, who is a truly nice person and a font of information about everything commercial in Point Arena.
-Her fantastic motel is now open and, if you are in the area, you cannot go wrong with a night or two. (www.wildflowermotel.com)
+• Laura Cover, owner of the Wildflower Motel and former president of the merchants association, who is a truly nice person and a font of information about everything in Point Arena.
+Her fantastic motel is now open and, if you are in the area, you cannot go wrong with a night or two. (wildflowermotel.com)

-https://www.coast-highway-artists.com/), metallurgical craftswoman and owner of Solano Press, who was an early supporter of my work.
+• Ling-Yen Jones, manager of Coast Highway Art Collective (coast-highway-artists.com), metallurgical craftswoman and owner of Solano Press, who was an early supporter of my work.
 Her kindness in asking me be a part of the PA artistic community and willingness to display my photographs is much appreciated.
 In a town full of very busy women, she is surely the busiest.
 Her metal work is awesome. (ling-yendesigns.com)

-• Adrian Sinnott, Lauren's awesome son and my co-host at Angelwing, who is a fellow computer dweeb, smart guy, web consultant and occasional photographic assistant.
+• Adrian Sinnott, Lauren's awesome son and co-host at Angelwing, who is a fellow computer dweeb, smart guy, web consultant and occasional photographic assistant.

 The Hunewill Family

 • Betsy, John, Jeff, Denise, Megan, Bart, Jan and the rest of their clan who run the one of the oldest (1862) and finest guest and cattle ranches in California and the world on the edge of the Eastern Sierra.
-There is so much to shoot there, my camera never knows where to point. (www.hunewillranch.com)
+There is so much to shoot there, my camera never knows where to point. (hunewillranch.com)

 Friends and Family